CleevensCharlemagne/SimpleTweeter/README.md

 combines the best libraries and structure to enable quick development of rich API clients.
 The following things are supported out of the box:

  * Authenticating with any OAuth 1.0a or OAuth 2 API.
- * Sending requests for and parsing JSON API data using a defined client
+ * Sending requests for and parsing JSON API data using a defined client.
  * Persisting data to a local SQLite store through an ORM layer
  * Displaying and caching remote image data into views